Monday, December 14, 2020

 Once they're in the North Pole, Kate figures Santa must have heard her wish about wanting to escape and granted it.
 Since she and Jack came from Cancun, they are wearing t-shirts and shorts and soon find themselves victim to the cold.
 Luckily, Santa spots them and puts them in his sleigh.
 By this time they are both pretty blue and unconscious.
 All they need is a little hot chocolate to warm them up!
 That's exactly what Mrs. Claus (Goldie Hawn) gives them and they wake up and are back to their normal selves.

-she knows that she didn't get to the North Pole via Saint Nick.
+Kate thanks Santa for granting her Christmas wish, but Santa tells her he hasn't given her the scooter yet, so she knows that she didn't get to the North Pole via Saint Nick.
 When Jack figures out where they are, he is in awe.
 He exclaims, "I must be dreaming!"
 Santa tells him, "You're not dreaming, Jack.
 You're in Santa's Village: the real one!"
 The Clauses give the kids a tour of Santa's Village and boy oh boy, it is a more magical place than Disney World.
 (They use REAL magic at Santa's Village!)
 It's too bad this place isn't open to the public because Santa would make a fortune!
 We learn that the village houses over a million elves and Santa tells the kids this fun fact: "If you combine Amazon, FedEx, the postal service, and UPS with every manufacturing company in the world, and they quadrupled their output for an entire year, you just might be getting close to what we can accomplish here in Santa's village in a single day."
 Ha.
 Okay, yeah, I'm impressed!

 If you add up all the shops on Fifth Avenue, Rodeo Drive, the Magnificent Mile, and the Champs-Elysées, you're still going to get a better shopping experience at the North Pole.
 There are over 300,000 shops!
-We get to see a few of them, including a candy cane factory, a toy shop, and the place where they make video games (Santa knows how to code games...of course he does!)
+We get to see a few of them, including a candy cane factory, a toy shop, and the place where they make video games (Santa knows how to code games...of course he does!).
 When the kids learn that Mrs. Claus designed all the shops, they point out the center should be called Mrs. Claus's village.
 Again, does Mrs. Claus have a first name?
 Santa agrees that it might be time for a change since it's been called Santa's Village for over a thousand years, but he's pretty reluctant about changing it.

 One of my favorite aspects of the village was the Polaris Cinema where Elf was playing and the admission was free.
 They also see the Hall of Letters, which is the place where Kate found herself in the previous movie.
 Kate mentions she's been there and Jack wants to know why she never told him.
 Good question, Jack.
 Kate replies, "There's a lot of things I haven't told you."
 Um, if you had met Santa and been to the North Pole, wouldn't that be something you'd want to tell everyone you met, especially a fellow kid?

 Mrs. Claus prepare "dinner" which is a tableful of sugary desserts.
 Despite there being cookies, candies, pie, cakes, and brownies on the table, she tells the kids that all the food is actually "super healthy", but it tastes and look like desserts.
 Look, I am all for that.
 I would love if you could eat a cheesecake that was healthy for you AND tasted like real cheesecake.
 However, even if all these desserts were good for you, ugh, I could not eat all that sugar for every meal.
 No, thank you.
 That's why they call it a treat.
 If kids could have dessert anytime they wanted, I don't think they would be as coveted as much as they are now.
-I was very confused as to why Kate was eating Halloween brownies - they had orange frosting on them; they totally screamed "Halloween", but Santa told her it was lime beans and carrots and that's when I noticed it had green specks too.
+I was very confused as to why Kate was eating Halloween brownies - they had orange frosting on them; they totally screamed "Halloween", but Santa told her it was lima beans and carrots and that's when I noticed it had green specks too.
 Jack eats "broccoli" which was a white and green layer cake.
 That did look pretty good.

 Jack and Kate want to stay overnight because their parents won't return to the hotel until the next afternoon anyway.
 Mrs. Claus says how wonderful it will be to have children, if only for one night and she and Santa look wistfully at each other.
 This makes me wonder: did they want children, but could never have any?
 They did this as a plot in the second or third The Santa Clause movie and Santa having a kid always felt weird to me.
-First of all, he's super old (in this one, we learn he's 1700 years old, so if he did have children, they'd all be very old too (assuming they're still alive with Christas magic).
+First of all, he's super old (in this one, we learn he's 1700 years old, so if he did have children, they'd all be very old too (assuming they're still alive with Christmas magic).
 Well, we do learn that time stands still in the North Pole, so nobody ages, so I suppose if they did have a baby, the baby would remain a baby forever?
 That's super...weird.
 Also, Santa having a kid just seems...unfair to both the kid and Santa.
 The kid would resent Santa for paying more attention to all the other kids in the world (remember this...this theme will pop up later) and all the kids in the world would be jealous of Santa's kid because they would pretty much get everything for Christmas.

 Now would be a good time to explain why the human-who-used-to-be-an-elf needed Kate to help him with his plan.
 Where Santa, Mrs. Claus, and the elves live, it is protected under the shield of the Veil of Borealis, which keeps them hidden and protected from the outside world.
 The veil is created by light from the star of Bethlehem which is also connected to the Christmas star tree topper that sits atop the massive Christmas tree in the center of the Village.
 (I think I got that right?)
 Santa is the only one who knows how to get in and out of the veil safely; remember that scene in Finding Nemo where Nemo and Dory go through the jellyfish waters (when they should have been staying above them) and they're dodging all the jellyfish?
 Well, in this case, when Santa goes through the veil he has to dodge a lot of electrical currents or something.
 He's the only one who knows how to weave in and out of them and when he gets the kids in his sled, the human/elf hitches a ride on the back and that's how he finds his way there.